DaveTrost/idisc-full-stack-app/README.md

   - front to back communication
     - verify that all fron-end components are working as expected ...
       - Build out a lot more code to get the appropriate hierarchy for rendering cards from the list of data - DONE

+- LAB 09 development work
+  - split one table into 2 on psql
+  - fill table with courses in create seed data
+  - test JOIN
+  - get display working again with JOIN
+  - check add scorecard to see if it needs changes after tables are split